As a video content marketer, you simply can’t afford to ignore Short videos.

 The key is to find a platform that will help you reach a large audience quickly, and then start promoting your short videos.

-Check out our short video above showing how an online software like Pictory can help in this entire process of repurposing long videos into short videos.
+Check out our short video above showing how an online video editor like Pictory can help in this entire process of repurposing long videos into short videos.

 If you found this article interesting, check out our piece on The Rise of Social Media Shorts